Inlecom/fastify-casl/README.md

 }
 ```

-The `mongooseSchemas` property accepts a [mongoose] instance to extract all the fields of a specific asset.
-The inclusion of a mongoose instance is optional, as the internal code of the library simply looks at the `mongooseSchemas[NAME_OF_ASSET].paths` property, but is provided to prevent schema repetition.
-For instance, the library pairs nicely with [fastify-mongoose-driver](https://github.com/alex-ppg/fastify-mongoose) as one can declare the plugin as follows:
+The `mongooseSchemas` property accepts a [fastify-mongoose-driver](https://github.com/alex-ppg/fastify-mongoose) instance to extract all the fields of a specific asset.
+The inclusion of the above library is optional, as the internal code of the library simply looks at the `mongooseSchemas[NAME_OF_ASSET].paths` property, but is provided to prevent schema repetition.
+For instance, this library pairs nicely with [fastify-mongoose-driver](https://github.com/alex-ppg/fastify-mongoose) as one can declare the plugin configuration as follows:

 ```javascript
 fastify.register(